This is the time of the performance appraisal!

 However, you should be alert too as a shaky one can make your whole workplace environment tensed and short too, in a way.

 A good relationship with your boss may even reduce the tension at work and also in a survey; it was found that the most stressful person for any office goer is generally the immediate boss.
-Here are few performance review questions for managers.
+Here are a few performance review questions for managers.

 - So, does that mean that we should keep quiet and just tolerate what they are saying even when it comes to appraisal?